Controlled Sequential Information Fusion with Social Sensors: Social Learning Model and fusion center Objective

-The fusion center chooses the incentive as $p_{k+1} =~\mu(\mathcal{F}_k)$, for the sensor $k+1$ to provide information about its state via social learning.
-Here $\mu$ denotes the decision policy that associates the history $\mathcal{F}_k$ with an incentive $p_{k+1}$.
+The fusion center chooses the incentive as $p_{k+1} \in \mu_{k}(\mathcal{F}_k)$ for the sensor $k+1$ to provide information about its state via social learning.
+Here $\mu_k$ denotes a policy that associates the history $\mathcal{F}_k$ with an incentive $p_{k+1}$.
 Since $\mathcal{F}_k$ is increasing with time $k$ (filtration), to implement a controller, it is useful to obtain a sufficient statistic that does not grow in dimension.
-The public belief $\pi_{k}$ computed via the social learning filter (\ref{eq:SLF}) forms a sufficient statistic for $\mathcal{F}_k$ and the incentive in is given as
+The public belief $\pi_{k}$ computed via the social learning filter (\ref{eq:SLF}) forms a sufficient statistic\footnote{See Sec.\ref{sec:SBSS} for justification.} for $\mathcal{F}_k$ and the incentive offered to social sensor $k+1$ is given as